nathancarter/weblurch/doc/plan.md

    there is one.
  * Use the overlay plugin to draw bubbles around Groups if and only if the cursor is inside them.
- * Extend the constructor so that it can take any DOM node and yield the deepest Group instance surrounding it, if there is one.
-(If this can't be done with a constructor--since it may fail--use a class method instead.)
+ * Create a static function in the Group class that accepts a DOM node and returns the deepest Group instance surrounding it, if there is one, or null if there isn't.
  * Enhance the Group insertion actions so that they are unavailable when the base and anchor of the selection are not in the same Group.
  * Add instance methods for getting/setting arbitrary data on a Group, as